kvedala/Bike-Share-Take-Home-Project/README.md

 1. `GET /bikes`:
   Returns the complete bikes DB table in JSON format.
 The bikes are identified by an integer *id*.
 2. `POST /bikes`:
   Adds a new bike to the system.
 The home station is randomly assigned based on the weighted score of the station i.e., higher the score, greater the probability of the getting assigned a bike.
+However, if the randomly picked station is found full to capacity, it checks for another random station and continues to a mximum of 40 tries (arbitrarily chosen).
+It returns an error message if unable to assign a new bike otherwise, returns the new bike details in JSON format.
 3. `DELETE /bike/<int:id>`:
   Deletes the bike, whose id is provided in the query, from the DB.
 The statistics from the use of the bike, in the stations are retained.
 4. `GET /bike/<int:id>?q=`:
   Retrieves information about a particular bike.
 The response is returned in JSON format. the query parameter `q` is optional and can be *empty* or *'trips'*.
-If *?q=empty*, complete details of the bike from the bike DB are returned.
+If *?q=<empty>*, complete details of the bike from the bike DB are returned.
 If *?q=trips*, the number of trips made by the bike are returned in JSON.
+5. `PUT /bike/<int:id>?action=`:
+  Provides the action to *get* a bike and to *return* the bike back to the same station or to another.
+When a bike is taken, it is maked as unavailable until it is returned.
+When a bike is returned, its trip count is incremented by 1 and the trip count of the bike's origin station is also incremented by 1, irrespective of the drop-off station. (**NOTE:** The latter part was assumed and not clear from the problem statement.)